8 days from Nuremberg to BudapestOverview

 You’ll treasure every moment of this memorable Danube River cruise from fascinating Nuremberg to exciting Budapest.
 From Nuremberg, set sail for medieval Regensburg, Passau, Vienna, and Budapest, with guided sightseeing in each city.
 Sail through the fascinating Main Danube Canal and witness the scenic beauty as you cruise past quaint towns.
 Attend a beer tasting, tour Melk’s splendid Benedictine Abbey, and experience the music, art, culture, and historical sights in romantic Vienna—a memorable vacation!Duration:

-Ships Serving this Tour: Expression Illumination Impression Panorama Visionary Vista
+Ships Serving this Tour: Expression Tranquility II Vista

 Day 1 Nuremberg, Germany (Embarkation).